ak811/ira/README.md

 <br>

 ## Overview
-Ira is a free and open-source real-time keypoint detection library based on [OpenCV](https://github.com/opencv/opencv) written in Python programming language.
+Ira is a free and open-source real-time keypoint detection library based on [OpenCV](https://github.com/opencv/opencv) written in Python.
 It allows the development of keypoint detection applications for face, eyes, edge estimation, and more!

 <br>